Artemis6425/LethalTracker/README.md

 ### v1.2 "Better for OBS"

 - Added a button on the Credits screen that opens a `LethalTracker OBS` window.
 This shows the stats that the main window would, but in a bigger font size, and with the ability to change the text and background color.
 Thank you for the feedback!

+### v1.3 "Updated Calculator"

+- Fixed bug where the `LethalTracker OBS` window wasn't updating the top line when resetting.
+Thank you for letting me know!
+- Merged TomatoBird8's branch, which formats the text in the `LethalTracker OBS` window to allow for bigger numbers.
+Thank you for the contribution!
+- Added the ability to change calculator into "Overtime" and "No OT" modes.
+Makes it possible to calculate how much you need to sell to hit quota, ignoring overtime.
+Thank you for the feedback!